google/cdep/README.md

    # This line tells CDep that your project depends on SQLite.
    - compile: com.github.jomof:sqlite:3.16.2-rev51
    ```
-4. Run the `cdep` command to download SQLite and build CMake modules for it.
+4. Run the `cdep` command to download SQLite and generate CMake module for it.
     ```
     $ ./cdep
     Generating .cdep/modules/cdep-dependencies-config.cmake